SAT vs. ACT

 Schools are neutral about which scores students submit.
 Said Stanford University spokeswoman Lisa Lapin, “We accept either test on equal footing.”
 This leaves the decision to the students, who are wondering if the changes to the new SAT will help them or hurt them.

-With the launch of the revised SAT in March, students are asking even more questions, as the changes are dramatic, starting with a return to a total score of 1600, the same total before the switch to 2400 in 2005.
-The new exam also has adopted some elements of the ACT, eliminating the so-called “guessing penalty,” having four sections, putting grammar questions in paragraph format, and making the essay optional.
+The SAT has adopted some elements of the ACT, eliminating the so-called “guessing penalty,” having four sections, putting grammar questions in paragraph format, and making the essay optional.
 Sentence completion questions are gone, along with many difficult vocabulary words.
-Students have slightly more time for each question, but one math section forbids the use of a calculator.
+Students have more time for each question, but one SAT math section forbids the use of a calculator.

 One traditional advantage of the SAT has been superscoring: Taking the highest score on each section, regardless of the test date.
 (Admission offices won’t accept mix-and-match scores from the old SAT and the new SAT because the tests are so different.)
 Superscoring the ACT is less common and practically irrelevant, resulting in no difference or a one-point gain in 94 percent of cases, according to data from ACT.

 Many experts recommend figuring out up front which test to study for and focusing on that exam.
 They say to base this choice on a student’s selection of universities and goal scores.
 Practice tests and test-prep classes can help students determine where they’ll do well.